-The Budget Working Group, who meet annually to provide input into the budget and precept setting, is comprised of the following membership:
+The Budget Working Group meet annually to provide input into the budget and precept setting.
+Membership is comprised of the following:

+- Charter Mayor

+- Deputy Charter Mayor

-Mayor Deputy Mayor 2 x Budget Signatories 2 x volunteer members from the Charter Trustees
+- 2 x Budget Signatories

+- 2 x volunteer members from the Charter Trustees

-The recommendations from this meeting will be presented to the trust by the Responsible Financial Officer at the Budget Meeting.
+The recommendations from this meeting will be presented to the Trustees by the Responsible Financial Officer at the Budget Meeting (January).